 Role Model In Society

 The year was 1993.
-The moment—a thirty-second Nike commercial directed by Spike Lee—featuring NBA superstar Charles Barkley.
+The moment, a thirty-second Nike commercial directed by Spike Lee, featuring NBA superstar Charles Barkley.
 Barkley was the reigning league MVP, dominating not just on the court but also the evening news, thanks to a string of embarrassing off-court incidents.
 A little humility and a promise to do better might have quieted his critics.
 But not the Chuckster.
 Instead, he double-dribbled down.

 On camera, Barkley declared, “I’m not a role model.
 I’m not paid to be a role model.
 I’m paid to wreak havoc on the basketball court.
 Parents should be role models.
 Just because I dunk a basketball doesn’t mean I should raise your kids.”

-If you’re in the arena of life—and we all are, especially those of us who compete in the sport of Tennis—you’re automatically a role model.
-The only choice we get is what kind of role model we will be.
+Barkley would in time recant his oft-ridiculed stance, realizing that If you’re in the arena of life—Parents, siblings, coaches, teachers, teammates, partners, public figures, and yes, professional athletes, we are all an influence on those around us, and with that comes great responsibility, The only choice we have is what kind of role model we want to be.
 How do we want to be seen?
 How do we want to be thought of?
 What will our legacy be after we’ve hit our last ball?

 As the scripture says, “To whom much is given, much is expected.”
 (Luke 12:48)